Strategic UX Redesign

 → Add prominent banner: "✓ Data current as of 2:47 PM today" with refresh indicator

-Filter Status Hidden (Heuristic 1: Visibility of System Status)
+2. Movement Lacks Timeframe (Heuristic 1: Visibility of Sytem Status)

 Movement in metrics "Up: 5, Down: 15" doesn't show the timeframe as to when this movement occurred.